A phase-field approach to model evaporation from porous media: Modeling and upscaling

 \section{Abstract}

-We develop a phase-field model for evaporation in a porous medium by explicitly considering a vapor component together with the liquid and gas phases in the system.
+We develop a phase-field model for evaporation from a porous medium by explicitly considering a vapor component together with the liquid and gas phases in the system.
 The phase-field model consists of the conservation of mass (for phases and vapor component), momentum, and energy.
 In addition, the evolution of the phase field is described by the Allen-Cahn equation.
-In the limit of vanishing interface width, matched asymptotic expansions reveal that the phase-field model reduces to the sharp-interface model with all the relevant transmission conditions at the moving interface.
+In the limit of vanishing interface width, matched asymptotic expansions reveal that the phase-field model reduces to the sharp-interface model with all the relevant transmission conditions on the moving interface.
 An energy estimate is derived, which suggests that for the diffusion-dominated regime, energy always decreases with time.
-However, this is not always the case for other regimes.
-The phase-field model is upscaled to the Darcy scale using periodic homogenization for the diffusion-dominated regime.
+However, this is not trivial in the case of other regimes.
+Through numerical examples, we analyze the efficiency of the developed phase-field formulation in modeling the evaporation process.
+We observe that our formulation is able to capture shrinking liquid droplet, in other words evaporation.
+Further, the phase-field model is upscaled to the Darcy scale using periodic homogenization for the diffusion-dominated regime.
 The effective parameters at the Darcy scale are connected to the pore scale through corresponding cell problems.\\ \\ {\it Keywords:} Asymptotic analysis; Evaporation; Periodic homogenization; Phase-field model; Porous media.\\ \\ AMS Subject Classification 2020: 35C20, 35Q35, 35R35, 76N99, 76R50, 76S05, 76T10